 Why Bone Preservation is So Important

 Once you reach the age of 30, you’ve formed most of the bone mass you’ll have throughout your life.
 After you’ve built your skeleton, the focus turns to maintaining what you have.
-During late adolescent and early adulthood, your body forms new bone tissue faster than it resorbs, or breaks it down, so you get a net increase in bone mass.
+During late adolescent and early adulthood, your body forms new bone tissue faster than it resorbs or breaks it down, so you get a net increase in bone mass.
 After 30, the balance shifts and you begin to break down more bone than your body makes.
 This contributes to a net loss of bone tissue.
 When bone loss is excessive, it leads to osteoporosis, brittle bones that break easily.
 One of the most serious consequences of osteoporosis is a hip fracture, an event that can be life-changing and is linked with a high risk of mortality in older adults.

 Fortunately, lifestyle can help you maintain more of this bone and exercise is a major factor.
-In fact, lack of exercise is a risk factor for osteoporosis and ranks up there with genetic factors.
+In fact, a lack of exercise is a risk factor for osteoporosis and ranks up there with genetic factors.
 So, staying physically active is one of the most important things you can do to preserve bone tissue as you age.

 Is Resistance Training as Effective as Aerobic Exercise?

 Some forms of aerobic exercise, like cycling and swimming, have little impact on bone health.
 In fact, some studies show that regular cycling, a type of non-impact exercise, is associated with lower bone density.
-In one study that looked at 32 competitive cycling athletes and compared them to active men who weren’t competitive cyclists, the cyclists had substantially lower bone density in their spines.
+In one study that looked at 32 competitive cycling athletes and compared them to active men who weren’t competitive cyclists, the cyclists had a substantially lower bone density in their spines.
 So, not all exercise has equally beneficial effects on bone.

 But, what about resistance training?
 Studies show that resistance training can stimulate bone growth, as long as you train at a high enough intensity.
 How does resistance training help?
 When muscles contract, they pull on tendons and the tendon, in turn, pull on bones.
 The pulling action slightly bends the bone and, if the bend is forceful enough, it stimulates the laydown of new bone tissue.
 The key is to lift with enough resistance.
 Using light weights doesn’t cause enough “pulling” action to stimulate new bone formation.